yellowdog/python-examples/README.md

 ### Creating and Regenerating Application Keys

-When Application is created its Application Key ID and Secret will be displayed (even if the `--quiet` option is used).
+When an Application is created its Application Key ID and Secret will be displayed (even if the `--quiet` option is used).

 When an Application is updated, the `--regenerate-app-keys` option can be used.
 This will invalidate the current Application key and secret, revoke any Keyring access, and generate a new key and secret which will be displayed.